 Preparing for court

-- the lease (if there is one);
+- The lease (if there is one)

-- proof of rent payment or nonpayment; and
+- Proof of rent payment or nonpayment

-- any other documents you think are important in proving your case.
+- Any other documents you think are important in proving your case

-The court does not appoint you a lawyer.
-In addition, court staff cannot recommend to you a particular lawyer.
-A few courts offer free assistance from attorneys through the “Lawyer for the Day” program on certain days when summary process cases are heard.
+The court doesn’t appoint you a lawyer, and court staff can’t recommend a particular lawyer to you.
+A few courts offer free help from attorneys through the Lawyer for the Day program on certain days when summary process cases are heard.
 However, unless you have actually hired a personal lawyer, you should be prepared to argue your case on your own.
 In legal terms, this is called pro se or self-represented.